 x = (0 + 10) / 2 = 5 and

 y = 5 + 10 / 2 = 7.5.
 However, how do we now find the control point, somewhere ‘above’ this middle point?
-We cannot simply at a constant value to the y-coordinate of our middle point, because that would place the control point somewhere right from the middle of the line, and create a curve that skews to the left (see the left part of the picture above).
+We cannot simply add a constant value to the y-coordinate of our middle point, because that would place the control point somewhere right from the middle of the line, and create a curve that skews to the left (similar to the left part of the picture above, where the line is skewed to the right).

 There are multiple possible solutions here.
 One thing we could do is to simply (1) calculate the distance between the start point and end point of the edge (using the pythagorean theorem), (2) draw an imaginary straight line from our start point with a slope of 0 (that is, parallel to our x-axis), and with a length that equals the distance we measured in step 1, (3) create a curved edge from the start and end point of our imaginary straight line, using the procedure described above, (4) calculate the angle between our imaginary straight line and the sloped line from our original starting point to our original end point, and then (5) rotate() the painter by the number of degrees of that angle before drawing our edge.
 In effect, we are just drawing a curved edge between two points on a horizontal line, and we are then rotating that edge before it is drawn, thereby changing its end point.
 This is the solution I used for a while, because it is relatively simple to implement.
 However, it does cause some complications for calculating the bounding rect and the shape of the edge, because we are essentially working in multiple coordination systems.
 I will not discuss these complications in detail here, but it is important to know that they can cause unwanted behaviour in visualisations.